igorkry/tnt4j-streams/README.md

     <parser-ref name="SampleJMSParser"/>
 ```

-Also see 'Generic stream parameters'.
+Also see 'Generic streams parameters' and 'Buffered streams parameters'.

 #### Kafka stream parameters: